sbyrnes/logistical.js/README.md

 # logistical.js
+WORK IN PROGRESS
 A classification library using logistic regression written in pure Javascript, available for Node.js.

 Description
 ---------